ekovalchick/read_me_gen/output/README.md

   ## Installation

- N/A
+ If node modules is not present, type npm i to download node modules.
+Also, if jest does not work when running the test type npm jest to download.

   ## Usage

- This app is used to streamline the readme creation experience so the programmer can spend more time on the code and less on the overall readme creation.
+ This app is used to create an SVG 3-letter logo with ease using the prompts in the VS terminal.